gmolveau/dotfiles/.github/README.md

 ## Getting started on a new machine

+Please install `git` and configure your name, email and SSH public key first.

 ```sh
 curl -Ls https://raw.github.com/gmolveau/dotfiles/main/bin/dotfiles-install.sh | bash
 ```

 ## How does it work ?

-Using a shell alias `dotfiles` that specifies the git tracked folder, we can commit files and folders that are in `$HOME`.
+Using a `dotfiles` script that specifies the git tracked folder, we can commit files and folders that are in `$HOME`.

 - To start your own dotfiles tracking :